verlinked/covid19-app-scanner/README.md

 a smart scanning device.
 You need knowledge about hardware, embedded software, 3D design and 3D printing to create your own device.

-But for all the hackers out there it should be not to hard to create your own one from the examples in this repository.
+But for all the hackers out there it should not be hard to create one from the examples in this repository.

 ### Hardware